LukeMorissette/LambdaCalculator/README.md

 # LambdaCalculator

 A command-line _lambda calculator_ designed to mimic elements of a programming language.
 It supports conditional statements (if/else), for-loops, and basic arithmetic operations.
+It was adapted from work done by Alex Kurz from the repository: https://codeberg.org/alexhkurz/lambdaF-2024

 ## Features